AlexLapsin/Sales-Data-Aggregation-Pipeline/README.md

 - IaC security scanning with tfsec
 - Dependency vulnerability scanning with safety and pip-audit

+## Contributing

+Contributions are welcome!
+This project follows standard open-source practices.

+**How to Contribute:**

+1. **Fork the repository** and create a feature branch
+2. **Make your changes** with appropriate tests and documentation
+3. **Run the test suite** to ensure all tests pass
+4. **Submit a pull request** with a clear description of your changes

+**Contribution Guidelines:**

+- Follow existing code style (Black, Flake8, MyPy for Python)
+- Add tests for new functionality (maintain 90%+ coverage)
+- Update documentation in `docs/` for user-facing changes
+- Use professional tone (no emojis or marketing language)
+- Ensure all CI/CD checks pass

+**Reporting Issues:**

+- Use GitHub Issues for bug reports and feature requests
+- Provide detailed reproduction steps for bugs
+- Include environment details (OS, Python version, Docker version)

+**Questions?** Open a discussion on GitHub or create an issue.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.